 By the 1970s Southend had become a fairly less than salubrious destination (which is generally attributed to the decline and ultimate closure of the resort’s famous Kursaal Amusement Park – this was once the country’s biggest theme park.)
 The pier railway’s patronage dropped so much the council decided to retire two of the trains.
 The west track was taken out of use due to structural defects in the pier itself.
 The council then looked at ways of retaining the railway and proposals included repairs to the pier’s structure and the railway re-instated with a single line and loops.

-Exactly how I remember it!
+Exactly how it was remembered!
 The pier railway in 1974.
 Note the illuminations and the full pier head facilities behind the station.
 Source: RMweb

-The pier head as I and others remember it – what stood here was a small town in fact and it had everything, amusements, funfair rides, cafes, restaurants, shops.
+The pier head as most remember it – what stood here was a small town in fact and it had everything, amusements, funfair rides, cafes, restaurants, shops.
 The picture shows the ‘town’ right at the end of the pier itself.
 It all burnt down in a disastrous fire in the mid 1970s.
 Source: Facebook

 Pier train in the 1970s.
 This shows the later shore buildings (including the bowling alley) which burnt down in 1995.
 Source: Was on Marks postcard chat – however the page has been deleted so source is now Internet Archive.